 There’s also an interesting video projection of botanical art illustrator Waiwai Hove, which shows her process of creating a botanical painting.
 The Botanical Art Gallery also features more than 700 art pieces on orchid species and hybrids plus etchings of plants.
 For kids inspired by the art displays, there is an activity area where they can colour, draw and stencil in different parts of the plants and observe them closely.
 History buffs can also look forward to unique artefacts from the Botanic Gardens’ archives, such as a 16th-century book of medicinal plants (donated by the British Museum) and a set of engravings of tropical plants made in Singapore by the Japanese during World War II.

 Crossing over Tyersall Avenue from the main Botanic Gardens is a new 200m long, barrier-free bridge that will connect the Babusetum at the Learning Forest with the lush forest canopy of the Gallop Extension.
 The HPL Canopy link has been sensitively designed to integrate with the natural landscapes – both ecologically and aesthetically – and provides both accessibility and stunning views for visitors of all abilities, who will have the unique opportunity to see native forest tree species up close (talk about a bird’s eye view!).

-The Gallop Extension’s hours will follow the operating hours of the Singapore Botanic Gardens, 5am to 11:59pm.
+The Gallop Extension follows the operating hours of the Singapore Botanic Gardens, which is currently open from 5am to midnight daily.
 Access to unlit areas is restricted from 7pm to 7am.
-Find the Gallop Road extension near 5 Gallop Road, Singapore 258960; there will be on-site parking, but not during the two opening weekends.